-Collecting non-fee-for-service data now will provide a baseline to monitor cost, utilization, and quality trends as the share of non-fee-for-service payment models grows in the Maryland commercial health care market.
-This data submission manual describes the format and contents necessary to complete the Alternative Payment Model Data Collection template that will support the analyses required by Chapter 297 of the 2023 Laws of Maryland.
+Collecting non-fee-for-service data in 2025 will provide a baseline of 2024 data with sufficient runout for retrospective non-claims settlements to monitor cost, utilization, and quality trends as the share of non-fee-for-service payment models grows in the Maryland commercial health care market.

+This data submission manual describes the format and contents necessary to complete the Alternative Payment Model (APM) Data Collection template that will support the analyses required by Chapter 297 of the 2022 Laws of Maryland.
 The Data Submission Template is available at the MHCC website and will be prepared in accordance with the instructions in this manual.